azizamari/Ncodi/README.md

 # Pital
-&lt;Under Construction> Pital is the compuler for my programming language
+&lt;Under Construction> Pital is the compiler for my programming language